oa414/objc-zen-book-cn/README.md

 result = a > b ? x = c > d ? c : d : y;
 ```

-When the second argument of the ternary operator (the if branch) returns the same object that was checked for existance in the condition, the following syntax is neat:
+When the second argument of the ternary operator (the if branch) returns the same object that was checked for existence in the condition, the following syntax is neat:

 **Preferred:**
 ```objc